08Aristodemus24/auto-job-app-sender/documents/interview-flow.md

 |- use
 |- grow

 * Do you have experience in data analysis/engineering, ETL/ELT, data warehousing, etc.?

+|- I appreciate
+|- question
+|- maam
+|- I'd like
+|- clarify
+|- could the
+|- personal projects
+|- have done
+|- that allowed
+|- onself
+|- gain
+|- extensive exp
+|- serve
+|- equivalent
+|- years of exp
+|- done/applied in
+|- a formal work setting

+|- if that's the case
 |- yes
 |- actually 2/<n>
 |- best